destinygg/destinypositions/docs/politics.md

 ## Global Warming

-I think that global warming is a real thing and is anthroprogenic (e.g. caused by humans).
+I think that global warming is a real thing and is anthropogenic (e.g. caused by humans).

 Unfortunately, I have low hopes that the world will be able to agree to reduce carbon emissions to prevent significant warming (<4°C).